sahnoun99/sahnoun99/README.md

 <h2> 👨‍🌾👨‍💻 Sahnoun Mohamed </h2>

-Howdy, I'm **Mohamed**  - an indie full-stack developer and farmer, leading a dual life working for myself in both fields.
-My hands get dirty in the fields, and my code keeps things running smoothly in the digital world.
+**Howdy, I'm Mohamed  - an indie full-stack developer and farmer, leading a dual life working for myself in both fields.
+My hands get dirty in the fields, and my code keeps things running smoothly in the digital world.**

-🌱 **Farming by Day:**
-When I'm not immersed in the world of code, I'm tending to my crops and livestock.
-There's something profoundly satisfying about nurturing the land and watching it flourish.

-💻 **Coding by Night:**
-By nightfall, I put on my developer hat, crafting web applications and solutions that simplify complexity.
-My recent project, "SYYN," is a testament to my dedication to efficient, practical solutions.

-🌍 **Balancing Act:**
-I find harmony in the contrast between the tranquil fields and the bustling digital realm.
-It's a unique blend that keeps me grounded and creative.

 <img src="https://dr.savee-cdn.com/things/6/4/cc011354d5a3747868d81c.png" />